kmilo-castellanos/ArchiAndes/README.md

-# ArcInputs
+# ArchInputs
-Application to specify Architectural Inputs and Decisions, i.e. Quality Scenarios, Analyzed Quality Scenarios, and Architectural Decisions
+A Meteor Application to specify Architectural Inputs and Decisions, i.e. Quality Scenarios, Analyzed Quality Scenarios, and Architectural Decisions